What keeps us engaged with creativity – or any project or endeavor?

 “Do what you love, because creative breakthroughs take years of hard work.”
 R. Keith Sawyer

-Many creative people have talked about getting their ideas and motivation to create.
+Many creative people have talked about how they experience getting their ideas and motivation to create.

 At least some people still embrace that idea, or at least like to use the reassuring concept.